 I am firstly a Wiradjuri woman.
-My family ties are in country NSW however I have lived and work in QLD for many years.
+My family ties are in country NSW, however, I have lived and worked in QLD for many years.

-Professionally, I am a registered Nurse and an endorsed Midwife.
-Proudly I was the first in my family to complete secondary school.
-I decided on nursing as it was hospital based “on the job” paid training.
-I have worked in many areas included Intensive care, medical, surgical, oncology .Completing my general nursing and then Midwifery training in a busy Sydney hospital.
+Professionally, I am a registered nurse and an endorsed midwife.
+Proudly, I was the first in my family to complete secondary school.
+I decided on nursing as it was hospital-based “on the job” paid training.
+I have worked in many areas including Intensive Care, medical, surgical and oncology, completing my general nursing and then midwifery training in a busy Sydney hospital.
 Midwifery quickly became my passion (some 20 years).
-Working in a variety of Maternity settings.
-I am always amazed at the power of women and the strength they bring to their families.
+Working in a variety of maternity settings, I am always amazed at the power of women and the strength they bring to their families.

 I completed my Bachelor of Nursing science through University of Central Queensland by correspondence, whilst working part-time with a young family.

-During this time I also worked with Queensland’s Office of Chief Nurse- Indigenous Nurse Adviser on the Queensland Aboriginal and Torres Strait Islander Nursing and Midwifery Strategy 2010-2012 .Participated in the making a DVD-“Think Nursing “a resource to encourage Indigenous people into Nursing and Midwifery.
-This aligned with the strategic focus of the Commonwealth Government’s national priority of “closing the Gap” on Aboriginal and Torres Strait Islander health.
-2012 -Queensland Aboriginal and Torres Strait Islander Nursing and Midwifery Leadership Advisory committee member.
-Old Maternity and Neonatal Clinical Guidelines Program me
+During this time, I also worked with Queensland’s Office of Chief Nurse – Indigenous Nurse Adviser on the Queensland Aboriginal and Torres Strait Islander Nursing and Midwifery Strategy 2010-2012.
+I participated in making the DVD “Think Nursing” a resource to encourage Indigenous people into nursing and midwifery.
+This aligned with the strategic focus of the Commonwealth Government’s national priority of “Closing the Gap” on Aboriginal and Torres Strait Islander health.

 We Need Your Support!

 If you would like to support our cause please visit our fundraising page at "mycause" to make a donation.